-Regardless of the fact that every house I have ever lived in has had one, I’ve never actually been in a loft.
+Regardless of the fact that every house I have ever lived in has had one, I’ve never actually been in a attic.
 I find this kind of odd.
 I mean, it is not like I refused to enter one, fearing I’d be encountered by an unwelcoming family of bats or, even worse, a rabid Christmas tree tired and sick of being locked up eleven months at a time.

 I am sure I am not alone: there are undoubtedly many people who have not ever looked to see what’s past the attic doorway.
 Many of us simply grew up with no need to look; we grew up in a world in which an attic meant something: storage.
 Or some of us have even had critters living in the attic and had to call Animal Control to come and remove them!

 However, in this day and age, attics are not just for storage any more.
 With home renovations, larger crawl spaces, and real estate prices soaring, attics are being looked at less as a room filled with cobwebs, and much more as a room full of opportunities.

 Some homes, especially older ones, have attics which can fairly easily be turned into a bedroom.
 They won’t be made up of four partitions of the exact same size – finally having structures and corners unlike any other bedroom – but attic bedrooms can supply a unique, personal, and comfortable area.
 The originality of this space might even be especially appealing for those who don’t like conformity (i.e. teens).

 Construct A Play Loft: In my childhood house, the attic doorway was in my own bedroom.
 Although my imagination played a part within this distress, no one, kids especially, really want the attic door in their area.
 However, if the attic door contributed to a place fun, rather than a feeding ground for spiders, ghosts, and – sometimes – a sinister squirrel, this would not be a problem.